The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: Discussion

-In this section, we discuss the relationship between our results and the findings from previous studies.
-The existing literature examines the effect of financial resources on fertility, using various sources of income/wealth shocks for identification \citep{ager2019structural, alam2018income,huttunen2016effect,lovenheim2013family,black2013children,lindo2010children}.
-The estimated effects differ dramatically across studies.
-The estimated income/wealth elasticities of fertility range from --0.07 to 0.65.
+The early literature examines the effect of financial resources on fertility, using various sources of income/wealth shocks for identification \citep{ager2019structural, alam2018income,huttunen2016effect,lovenheim2013family,black2013children,lindo2010children}.
+Estimated effects differ dramatically across these early studies.
+The estimated income/wealth elasticities of fertility range from $-0.07$ to $0.65$.
 For example, \citet{lindo2010children} finds that a negative income shock generated by a husband losing his job significantly reduces total fertility, while \citet{huttunen2016effect} indicates that male job loss, which results in a larger decrease in family income than female job loss, has a negligible impact in this regard.
 An important concern when estimating the causal effects of income/wealth shocks on fertility decisions is that unobserved factors may affect the likelihood of both shocks and outcomes.
-We complement the existing literature by utilizing relatively pure wealth shocks generated by lottery wins.
+In addition, due to variations in the sources used for identification, previous studies usually restrict their sample to married couples, since the analysis is based on variations in a husband's labor income \citep{alam2018income,huttunen2016effect,black2013children,lindo2010children}.
+Finally, estimating the heterogeneous effects of income/wealth on fertility decisions is challenging in these studies, since resource shocks used for identification are usually tied to specific subgroups such as homeowners \citep{lovenheim2013family}, job-losers \citep{huttunen2016effect,lindo2010children}, or workers in the mining industry \citep{black2013children}.
+Analysis of the wealth shocks from housing equity or job loss is restricted to individuals with a certain level of financial resources.\footnote{For example, \citet{lovenheim2013family} finds no fertility response for low-income individuals, which is somewhat puzzling.
+Given that all of the people in the sample own a house, it is hard to know whether their results indicate that either low-income individuals have lower wealth elasticity of fertility or that they respond differently to an increase in housing wealth than high-income people.}

-In addition, due to variation in the sources used for identification, previous studies usually restrict their sample to married couples, since the analysis is based on variations from a husband's labor income \citep{ alam2018income,huttunen2016effect,black2013children,lindo2010children}.
+We complement these studies by utilizing relatively pure wealth shocks generated by lottery wins.
 The nature of shock generated by a lottery win enables us to include unmarried people, since everyone can participate in a lottery game.
-Our results reveal that encouraging single individuals to get married earlier is an important mechanism through which income can influence fertility.
+Our results reveal that encouraging single individuals to get married is an important mechanism through which income can influence fertility.
+Our research design relies on exogenous cash windfalls from lottery wins, which are not tied to individual baseline wealth or income.
+We find that the effect of wealth on fertility is greater for individuals with fewer financial resources.